deadendpl/dracula-rofi-theme/README.md

 3. Move theme into ~/.local/share/rofi/themes `cp dracula.rasi ~/.local/share/rofi/themes`
 4. Open rofi in run mode `rofi -show run`
 5. Choose rofi-theme-selector
 6. Find and choose dracula and press alt+a to set it as default theme

+# Font issue
+This theme uses [CodeNewRoman Nerd Font][https://www.nerdfonts.com/font-downloads].
+If you don't have this font installed on your system then theme will break.
+To prevent this or switch fonts go to dracula.rasi and delete font: `"CodeNewRoman Nerd Font Regular 13";` or replace with your chosen font.